Pat Borders: Professional career

+Borders was brought up in the Toronto Blue Jays system.
+Initially a third baseman, he was moved to first base and played some in the outfield before converting to a catcher in the 1986 season, as his defense was deemed not strong enough to get him to the majors.
+He made his major league debut in 1988, playing in 56 games.
+He became the primary catcher after the team traded Ernie Whitt following the 1989 season.
+On September 2, 1990, Borders caught Dave Stieb's no-hitter, the only one in Blue Jays history, as of the end of the 2025 season.

+Borders was a key piece of the 1992 and 1993 World Series champion teams.
+In the 1992 Series, he hit .450 with one home run and three runs batted in (RBI); his batting average led the team among regular hitters and second overall to Deion Sanders (who batted in only four games).
+When the Jays won the series, Borders was named the World Series MVP, the sixth catcher, and the first since 1983, to win the award and the last catcher to win it until 2015.

 Borders left the Jays as a free agent after the 1994 season, but never found a permanent home like Toronto had been for him in his seven years there.
 Over the following decade he played for the Kansas City Royals (1995), Houston Astros (1995), St. Louis Cardinals (1996), California Angels (1996), Chicago White Sox (1996), Cleveland Indians (1997-1999), returned to Toronto in 1999, Seattle Mariners (2001-2004), Minnesota Twins (2004), and again with the Mariners (2005), never playing in more than 55 games for any one team during a season.

 Borders was signed by the Milwaukee Brewers to a minor league contract after the 2004 season.
 On May 19, 2005, he was acquired by Seattle from the Brewers for cash considerations and was assigned to Triple-A Tacoma of the Pacific Coast League.
-With Seattle's primary catcher Miguel Olivo struggling, and losing backup catcher Dan Wilson to an injury, Borders became Seattle's primary catcher for most of the first half of the 2005 season.
-Seattle designated him for assignment shortly after the All-Star Break to make room for some younger prospects.
+With Seattle's primary catcher Miguel Olivo struggling and backup catchers Dan Wilson and Wiki González injured, Borders became Seattle's primary catcher for most of the first half of the 2005 season.
+Seattle designated him for assignment shortly after the All-Star Break, bringing González back up.
 During his time in Triple-A Tacoma for the Mariners, Borders stated that he would rather remain in Triple-A, because he was closer to his family, enjoyed the lifestyle, and had enough money.
+He became a free agent after the season.

 On January 25, 2006, the Los Angeles Dodgers signed Borders to a minor league contract and invited him to spring training.
 On May 27, he announced his retirement.
-Borders finished his career with a .253 batting average, 69 home runs, and 346 runs batted in in 1,099 games.
+Borders finished his major league career with a .253 batting average, 69 home runs, and 346 RBI in 1,099 games.